trothr/best/Shell.md

 ## `/bin/sh`

 Always start generic shell scripts with `#!/bin/sh`.

 As I write, in the early 2020s, I see a lot of `#!/bin/bash`.
 While BASH is an excellent shell, and my own preferred shell for interactive work, it's not always right for scripting.
 It's usually *not needed* for scripting.
-There are few things BASH can do that other Bourne-compatible shells cannot also do.
+There are few things BASH can do that other Bourne-compatible shells cannot also do, but unless you really need those features, don't introduce a BASH requirement.

+We're talking about scripting here.
+As a login shell, or for command processing, *yes*, BASH is way better.

 On POSIX systems (Unix, Linux, MacOS, and things like them) `/bin/sh` is required by the system specification and is required